Also Known As

 Some other causes of hypocalcaemia include:

 Urinary calcium concentrations may be affected by the same conditions and diseases as listed above.
-High amounts of calcium in the urine (hypercalciuria) may lead to the formation of crystals or stones in the kidney.
+High amounts of calcium in the urine (known as hypercalciuria) may lead to the formation of crystals or stones in the kidney.

 • Is there anything else I should know?